-Ever since moving to Croatia almost four years ago I’ve wanted to visit the Bibich Winery.
-Every foodie worth their weight has been, and I have completely missed the boat.
-Bibich Winery’s reputation proceeds it, with rave reviews about their wines and food from everyone including Anthony Bourdain.
+Ever since moving to Croatia almost four years ago, I’ve wanted to visit the Bibich Winery.
+Every foodie worth their weight has been, and I have entirely missed the boat.
+Bibich Winery’s reputation proceeds it, with rave reviews about their wines and food from everyone, including Anthony Bourdain.

 My time had finally come, so I arranged a private transfer so that my friends and I could enjoy a few glasses of wine without having to worry about driving.
 It was a beautiful sunny spring day in Plastovo, perfect for wine tasting.
 The winery is charming from the outside, so I was eager to see what was beyond the big black doors.
 Upon stepping through the cellar door, the Bibich staff promptly offered me a glass of their Brut Rose and freshly shucked oysters.
 Ahh, perfection.

 After a quick slurp of a luscious oyster, I made my way out into the courtyard to mingle.